House at Pooh Corner (song)

 "House at Pooh Corner" is a song written by Kenny Loggins, based on the children's book of the same name.
 It was first performed by the Nitty Gritty Dirt Band on their 1970 album Uncle Charlie & His Dog Teddy.

 Background

 It is told from the perspective of both Winnie-the-Pooh and Christopher Robin, and serves as an allegory for loss of innocence and nostalgia for childhood.
 Loggins was a 17-year-old senior in high school when he wrote the song.

 Originally Disney would not allow Loggins to record the song, claiming copyright infringement.
-At the time Loggins was dating the daughter of Donn Tatum, the CEO of the Walt Disney Company.
-She arranged a meeting between Loggins and her father, who gave the okay for the song to be recorded.
+Through industry connections, Loggins arranged a meeting with Cardon Walker who was the then-executive VP of the Walt Disney Corporation; Loggins later sang the song at Walker's home in Glendale, prompting Disney to release the copyright.